'The World Is A Swamp': Your Reactions To The College Admissions Scandal

 But even after going through all of the think pieces, memes, and profiles of this guy, we still couldn't stop thinking about this story.

 Which is why we turned to you, our loyal readers, to get your reactions.
 Here's what you said:

 Reflections on race and privilege in America.

-As a person of color it proves an old adage that is shared in our homes, "Be twice as good!"
-We have to be, because not only are we coming out of schools that are significantly financially handicapped, but we may not even earn our spot, because some rich white kid paid their way.— Joe Williams (@iamjoecarnell) March 13, 2019
+As a person of color it proves an old adage that is shared in our homes, “Be twice as good!”
+We have to be, because not only are we coming out of schools that are significantly financially handicapped, but we may not even earn our spot, because some rich white kid paid their way.— We did it Joe! (@iamjoecarnell) March 13, 2019

 Growing up poor as dirt in the Central Valley it’s been obvious for a long time it’s about money for who gets into college